google/deepvariant/docs/deeptrio-pacbio-case-study.md

 ## Running DeepTrio with one command

 DeepTrio pipeline consists of 4 steps: `make_examples`, `call_variants`,
 `postprocess_variants` and `GLNexus merge`.
-It is possible to run DeepTrio with one command using the `run_deepvariant` script.
+It is possible to run the first three steps with one command using the `run_deeptrio` script.
 GLNexus is run as a separate command.

 ### Running on a CPU-only machine